blog

 4. Create a Detailed Inventory of Assets and Debts

 You can create a detailed inventory of the estate by listing all assets in real estate, vehicles, business interests, and personal property.
 Also, determination of their market value can make the process smoother.
+When preparing this inventory, be sure to consider both the monetary value and sentimental value of estate assets, as both can be relevant in probate and estate planning.

 Along with assets, you also need to list the estate’s debts, mortgages, credit card balances, medical bills, and personal loans.
 By identifying both assets and liabilities early on, you can accurately calculate the estate’s value and prepare to settle any outstanding debts.